geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Well, so, like, I have a problem.
 Some annotation to the edge, especially when your edge becomes very big, some of it might intersect or go, like, under another block or another rectangle.

 ##### **Geohot** [[00:34:47](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2087)]
 I'm just talking about, you know, you could have that.
 I mean, that'd be cool too if it lit up the parents.
-But I more mean, like a lot of times, like, especially for, like, a UOP, like, where.
+But I more mean, like a lot of times, like, especially for, like, a UOp, like, where.
 It's very important to know which argument is the.. which is the third, which is the second and which is the third.

 ##### **Geohot** [[00:35:04](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2104)]
 It's, like, hard to know that from the graph.
 I mean, let's continue.